 In Ontario, under the SLRA, a common-law surviving spouse has no rights to inherit real or personal property from their spouse who died without a will.
 If a surviving spouse was dependent of the deceased at the time of his/her death and can prove that the deceased has not made adequate provisions for him/her, then a surviving common-law spouse may sue the estate and ask to receive dependent’s support.
 Ultimately, it would be the court that decides the amount, if any, and the duration of any support that may be awarded to the surviving common-law spouse.
 That determination is based on various factors, including the age of each spouse, the health of the surviving spouse, the length of the relationship, the age of any children of the deceased, and others.

 Alternatively, or in addition to a claim for support, a common-law spouse may sue the estate for unjust enrichment to the estate for the actual financial contribution the surviving common-law spouse made during the relationship to an asset that only the deceased spouse owned.
 We will explore this topic at another time.

-If you are looking to find out more about your rights and entitlements as a surviving spouse, or to have your will prepared, the Wills & Estates Team at Hummingbird Lawyers will be happy to assist you.
+If you are looking to find out more about your rights and entitlements as a surviving spouse, or to have your will prepared, our team of Will lawyers Toronto at Hummingbird Lawyers will be happy to assist you.